InsuranceTechnologySolutions/boosterconf-ef-ninja/README.md

 ```

 ### Task 3 - Inheritance
+> The goal of this task is to demonstrate the different inheritance strategies available in Entity Framework.

 The model has changed slightly.
 Now there is a base claim, and two subtypes `LifeClaim` and `AutoClaim`:

 ![Claim class diagram](/Images/Claim-models.jpeg)

+Inheritance like this can be represented in your DB schema, and hence is supported in multiple ways by Entity Framework.

-We will cover the different types:
+We will cover the different types available:

-* TPH - one table per hierarchy (using a discriminator)
+* TPH - one table per hierarchy (using a discriminator field)
 * TBT - table per type (the sub type specific fields are stored in separate tables)
 * TPC - table per concrete type (all fields are stored in separate tables)